srhart/GCode/README.md

-# Fanuc macros
+# Fanuc G-Code Macros
-A selection of g-code macros for Fanuc Σ16T/Σ18T family.
+A selection of G-code macros for Fanuc Σ16T/Σ18T family.
 Mostly modal macros for a lathe with Y and C. X is diameter.

-M5510 - Mill a set of concentric holes.
+## M5510 - Mill a set of concentric holes.
         ToDo - add Z depth peck profiles and helical ramp G65 P5510 A__ B__ C__ [I__ K__ J__ .....]
-        *Type II parameters*
+        [!NOTE] Type II parameters
         A,B (Z,Y) Centre
         C: Clerance height
         Each I,J,K are holes